PaceCS/control-flow-slapfishsteve/README.md

 # evenOddExtended()

-In this assignment, you will be creating a function **evenOddExtended**.
+Next, you will be creating a function **evenOddExtended**.
 The input to **evenOddExtended** will be a number.
 Your goal is to examine this input and determine whether it is even or odd.
 However, before you do that, you first need to check that the input is a positive number.
 You will then print the input to the console and whether the input is even or odd.

 ### Examples: